Tatsukoyama's frozen tofu is a great ally for a healthy diet! And it's delicious! [Fukushima Prefecture]

 Tatsukoyama's frozen tofu is slightly thinner than regular freeze-dried tofu and has a moist and smooth texture, making it delicious when used in takiawase (simmered dishes)

-This finely shredded frozen tofu can be soaked in consommé soup or seasoned tomato juice, then dried in a toaster oven or microwave until crispy, turning it into a healthy snack.
+Soak these finely chopped freeze-dried tofu pieces in consommé soup or seasoned tomato juice, then dry them in a toaster oven or microwave until crispy to transform them into a healthy snack.

-In the photo, I made it with chili sauce flavor.
-It goes great with beer.
+The photo shows the chili sauce version.
+It goes great with beer!

-Not only is it a healthy food, it can be stored at room temperature for a long time and is easy on the wallet.
+Not only is it a healthy ingredient, but it can also be stored at room temperature for a long time, making it easy on the wallet.

-Tatsukoyama's frozen tofu is quite amazing despite its simple appearance.
+Despite its simple appearance, Tatsukoyama's frozen tofu is quite amazing.

-You can purchase it at the Fukushima Prefectural Tourist and Products Center and other places that sell Fukushima products, so be sure to give it a try!
+You can buy it at the Fukushima Prefectural Tourism and Product Center and other places that sell Fukushima products, so please give it a try!

 Fukushima Prefectural Tourism and Products Center <Information>